 - Academy of Management

 At Leeds, I am the course leader for the module Managing Digital Information Projects.
 Since 2008, I have designed, implemented, and taught courses at the intersection of organisations and new technology at undergraduate, postgraduate and executive levels.
-My course development is based on research and industry examples to cultivate students' critical thinking, creativity, and practicality in tackling business and social issues.
-In 2006, I wrote a book on system dynamics in Farsi.
-Published by a premier local management publisher, the book has helped a wide range of professionals and students to apply system thinking and modelling in research and profession.
+My course development and delivery are informed by research and draw upon several years of experience working in different industries across Asia, Australia, and the U.K. to cultivate students' critical thinking, creativity, ability to translate research into practice, and practicality in tackling business and social issues.

 Research groups and institutes